jackericson98/vorpy/README.md

 ### Pymol

 Pymol is currently the best way to view the data produced from vorpy and can be downloaded here: https://pymol.org/2/ .
-Once downloaded run the software through one of the processes above and drag the output files (.off) and the system files (.pdb) into the pymol frame
+Once downloaded run the software through one of the processes above and drag the output files (.off) and the system files (.pdb) into the pymol frame.
+Be sure to use the "set_pymol_atoms.pml" script to get accurately set atom radii.

 ## VMD